 We'll waive your premiums for Income Support Cover while we're paying you a monthly benefit.

-Any premiums that you paid during your waiting period will also be refunded (refunds will be pro-rated if you pay your premiums annually).
+If you have a waiting period of 26 weeks or less, any premiums that you paid during your waiting period will also be refunded (refunds will be pro-rated if you pay your premiums annually).